 Most Indonesians are Islamic, however Bali has retained it’s own unique form of Hinduism.
 During your visit, you will be delighted and amazed with the never ending colourful ceremonies and daily rituals performed by these wonderful people.

-The population of Bali is in excess of three million people with the majority being Hindu.
+The population of Bali is around 3.5 million people with the majority being Hindu.
 In addition to the number of local inhabitants, two and a half million tourists visited Bali during 2010.
 This number equates to an average of approximately seven thousand tourists arriving daily from all over the world.

 In a nut-shell, the combination of some of the friendliest people on the planet, the fantastic natural attractions, the long list of things to see and do plus the fabulous year round climate makes Bali a very special place indeed.